MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 sudo ./install.sh
 ```

 The team makes a best attempt to make sure new scoreboard versions are forward and backward compatible with other versions of the software, however this is not guaranteed.
-Additional guidance for installing certain versions (such as migrating from version 7 to version 8) will be provided in this README and the release notes where applicable.
+Additional guidance for installing certain versions (such as migrating from version 8 to version 9) will be provided in the README, wiki, or release notes where applicable.

 #### Updating with Custom Configuration